Developing The Leader Within You | Thursday, January 25, 2007 @12:05 PM

 The 10 Women You'll Be Before 35 | Monday, December 18, 2006 @5:41 PM

-Book 18: The 10 Women You Will Be Before You Are 35
+Book 18: The 10 Women You Will Be Before You Are 35Author: Alison James

 Recommended For: All women before 35!
+Reviewer: Etsu

+The title of this book attracted me so much that I bought this book without much consideration.
+I was just browsing at the bookstore looking for another book and this book, out of nowhere just stop me and force these hands to browse it.
 Basically this book reveals the 10 stages of womanhood that you will go through before you are 35.
 Isnt it great if there is a manual of life that we can follow so we will not go wrong?
 Well, this book is not that, but at least it helps us to be aware of what we are going to go through.
 This book is not 100% right of course because I think the author is an American and some points just do not relate to local context.

 Apparently there are 10 stages that a woman will go through and those are: